Table of Contents

 I would make it a point to take a few fun, non-ECE courses (freshman-level intro courses are just fine).

 I would also include a senior project.
 If I were interested in going to graduate school, I would start my senior project the summer before the senior year.
 I would not try to do undergraduate “research” during the semester with a full course load.
-Lastly, I would do a technical internship in the industry the summer before my junior year.
+Lastly, I would do a technical internship in the industry during the summer before my junior year.

 Again, this simply reflects what I would have done as an undergrad.
-If you don’t like what you see here, don’t be shy about asking another professor closer to your area to tell you what he/she would do.
+If you don’t like what you see here, don’t be shy about asking another professor closer to your area to tell you what she/he would do.

 Depth and Breadth

 In general, I advise students against the strategy of “I am interested in X, and therefore I am going to take every course CMU has on X.” (To simplify this conversation, I assume you are without any doubt interested in X. You would be surprised how often even this basic assumption fails to play out.)
-Courses can only provide foundation knowledge; you do not become really good at X from taking courses.
-In your time at CMU, certainly you should take courses in your chosen area of specialization, but how valuable is the N+1 course after having taken N courses already?
+Courses can only provide foundation knowledge; you do not become really good at X by just taking courses.
+In your time at CMU, you should certainly take courses in your chosen area of specialization, but how valuable is the N+1 course after having taken N courses already?
 Are you not going to be better off doing a research project?
 (After all, once properly prepared, doing things on your own is how you become really good at it.)
-Furthermore, think harder about what other topics you might also be interested in or can supplement your career objectives.
+Furthermore, think harder about what other topics you may also be interested in or can supplement your career objectives.
 It may be counterintuitive, but, to become an expert on X, you are going to need to know a lot more than just X.

 Should one double major in ECE and CS?